PLEASE READ Chapter 2 instead of Chapter 1. Chapter 2 is a revised version of Chapter One, amended for clarity.

 Always beautiful.
 Always happy.
 Always perfect.
 He couldn't stand being away from her and, just as the door began to close, he leaped forward.
 She gasped as he flew into the room, her mouth contorting as her features took on fear for the first time since he'd met her.
 "Arthur!
 What are you-?"

-His energy was frenetic, his voice a desperate mess.
 "I know, I know Juliet, I'm sorry.
 I know you'll get in trouble, I just couldn't stand to go without saying this to you.
 I needed to.
 I needed to tell you.
 The whole reason I keep coming back, the reason I haven't been able to get my mind on my work, the reason I keep sitting alone in that bar… is because of you!
 I just… I can't breath without thinking about you, can't sleep without thinking about you.
 I look at the pieces of paper on my desk and all I see is the color of your skin."

 She shook her head, trying to push past him.
-He headed her off, grabbing at her arm, but she pulled away with enough force to whip him back.
+He headed her off, grabbing at her arm, but she pulled away with enough force to whip him off.
 "Arthur!
 You know… you know this is wrong.
 I can't be in here.
 And what you feel for me…" She shook her head, moving to the door.
-It swung open as she rushed into the hall, her feet quickly taking her to the stairs.
+It swung open as she rushed into the hall, his feet quickly taking her to the stairs.
 Arthur's footsteps pounded the floor in quick pursuit as she escaped to the lobby.
 He could feel a knot in his stomach and a tight ball in his throat as she came to a stop at the front door, turning to face him.

 "Arthur.
 Arthur!
 Stop it.
 Stop.
 I'm already in trouble because of what happened.
 And now… what?
 What will you tell me next?
 What will you do next?"